-Meghalaya MBOSE 10th, 12th (Arts) results to be declared on May 25 at mbose.in
+MBOSE 10th, 12th (Arts) results 2018 declared on May 25 at mbose.in

-MBOSE 10th, 12th results 2018: The results of both SSLC Class 10th and Class 12th Arts stream will be declared by the Meghalaya Board of School Education (MBOSE) on May 25.
+MBOSE 10th, 12th results 2018: The results of both SSLC Class 10th and Class 12th Arts stream are declared by the Meghalaya Board of School Education (MBOSE) on May 25.
 All those students who had appeared for these examinations can check their respective scores at the official websites — mbose.in and megresults.nic.in.
 In case one is unable to open these websites due to heavy traffic, they may also refer to examresults.net.
 Last year, the pass percentage of Meghalaya SSLC (10th) exam was 54.04 per cent with 79.06 per cent for regular candidates and 32.89 per cent for private candidates.

 The Board had released the results of HSSLC 12th (Science, Commerce and Vocational Streams) examination on May 10, 2018.
 In Science stream, the first rank has been obtained by Rishav Das, with 480 marks and in Commerce, Chongdeinem Guite has topped the exam with a total of 443 marks.